-With Sakuli v2+ we changed a lot under the hood of Sakuli and completely replaced the technology-stack.
-This resulted in a more flexible and future-ready architecture while remaining a maximum of backward compatibility.
+With Sakuli v2+ we changed a lot under the hood and completely replaced the technology-stack.
+This resulted in a more flexible and future-ready architecture while preserving a maximum of backward compatibility.

-Nearly all functions and classes from Sakuli 1 are available in Sakuli v2+.
+Nearly all functions and classes from Sakuli v1 are available in Sakuli v2+.
 They are provided by the @sakuli/legacy package.

 Async / Await